What Is Sales Automation?

 Score leads based on ICP match and intent signals: Prioritize reps' time on best-fit prospects.

-Automation assigns leads to the right rep based on territory, account ownership, or custom rules.
+Automation assigns leads to the right rep based on territory, account ownership, or custom rules, then triggers follow-up emails, tasks, or alerts based on prospect behavior or account changes.
 Routing depends on accurate, enriched data to work properly.

 Route by geography or industry: Send leads to reps who cover that territory or vertical.